agektmr/idb-node/README.md

 ## Events
 - `idb-ready`: Fired when the database is ready to use
+- `idb-error`: Fired when there's something wrong with idb

 ## Iron Meta
 You can access database via [`iron-meta`](https://github.com/PolymerElements/iron-meta). `iron-meta` allows you to open database using monostate pattern.
 This is useful when you have many different instance of elements that access to a single database.